Property Management Success: Extreme Weather and Industrial Resiliency

 As an example, even a simple downpour can add too much weight to a roof that contains sophisticated mechanical equipment.
 Property managers should stay on top of such hazards by monitoring gutters and making sure that retention basins are unobstructed, Chandler advised.

 At the personnel level, centralized portfolio management and cross-training are the name of the game, as they give property managers the skills necessary to deal with disruptions.
-As Whitt put it: “Managers need to get their eyes on as many properties as possible, as quickly as possible, so they can prioritize response items and ensure we’re using our resources as effectively as possible.,”
+As Whitt put it: “Managers need to get their eyes on as many properties as possible, as quickly as possible, so they can prioritize response items and ensure we’re using our resources as effectively as possible.”

-Additionally, the most acute observations related to maintenance often come from tenants. “(They) are there more often than we are, and they are such an invaluable resource and wealth of knowledge as far as what takes place at the property,” Chandler said.
+Additionally, the most acute observations related to maintenance often come from tenants. “(They) are there more often than we are, and they are such an invaluable resource and wealth of knowledge as far as what takes place at the property,” Chandler noted.
 “They will let you know, once you establish that relationship with them, what is working properly, (and) what is not, in order to better prepare them for what is ahead.”

 Technology’s tools and limitations